Uncontacted peoples: Relations with outsiders

-The threats to the Nukak tribe are generally shared by all peoples in isolation, particularly the outside world's desire to exploit their lands.
+The dangers to isolated peoples demonstrated by contact with the Nukak tribe are generally shared across uncontacted peoples, particularly the desire of both national governments and private groups to exploit their lands for financial or social gain.
 This can include lumbering, ranching and farming, land speculation, oil prospecting and mining, and poaching.
 For example, then Peruvian President Alan García claimed in 2007 that uncontacted groups were only a "fabrication of environmentalists bent on halting oil and gas exploration".
 As recently as 2016, a Chinese subsidiary mining company in Bolivia ignored signs that they were encroaching on uncontacted tribes, and attempted to cover it up.
-In addition to commercial pursuits, other people such as missionaries can inadvertently cause great damage.
+In addition to commercial pursuits, other people such as missionaries can cause great damage.

 It was those threats, combined with attacks on their tribe by illegal cocaine traffickers, that led a group of Acre Indians to make contact with a village in Brazil and subsequently with the federal government in 2014.
 This behaviour suggests that many tribes are aware of the outside world and choose not to make contact unless motivated by fear or self-interest.
 Satellite images suggest that some tribes intentionally migrate away from roads or logging operations in order to remain secluded.

-Indigenous rights activists have often advocated that indigenous peoples in isolation be left alone, saying that contact will interfere with their right to self-determination as peoples.
+Indigenous rights activists have often advocated that Indigenous peoples in isolation be left alone, saying that contact will interfere with their right to self-determination as peoples.
 On the other hand, experience in Brazil suggests isolating peoples might want to have trading relationships and positive social connections with others, but choose isolation out of fear of conflict or exploitation.
-The Brazilian state organization National Indian Foundation (FUNAI) in collaboration with anthropological experts has chosen to make controlled initial contact with tribes.
+The Brazilian state organization FUNAI in collaboration with anthropological experts has chosen to make controlled initial contact with tribes.
 The organization operates 15 trading posts throughout protected territory where tribes can trade for metal tools and cooking instruments.
 The organization also steps in to prevent some conflicts and deliver vaccinations.
 However, FUNAI has been critical of political will in Brazil, reporting that it only received 15% of its requested budget in 2017.
 In 2018, after consensus among field agents, FUNAI released videos and images of several tribes under their protection.
 Although the decision was criticized, the director of the Isolated Indian department, Bruno Pereira, responded that "The more the public knows and the more debate around the issue, the greater the chance of protecting isolated Indians and their lands".
 He shared that the organization has been facing mounting political pressure to open up lands to commercial companies.
-He also justified the photography by explaining that FUNAI was investigating a possible massacre against the Flechieros tribe.
+He also justified the photography by explaining that FUNAI was investigating a possible mass homicide incident against the Flecheiros tribe.

 Recognizing the myriad problems with contact, the United Nations Human Rights Council in 2009 and the Inter-American Commission on Human Rights in 2013 introduced guidelines and recommendations that included a right to choose self-isolation.

-There have been reports of human safaris in India's Andaman Islands and in Peru, where tourism companies attempt to help tourists see uncontacted or recently contacted peoples.
+There have been reports of human safaris in India's Andaman Islands and in the Peruvian Amazon, where tourism companies attempt to help tourists see uncontacted or recently contacted peoples.
 This practice is controversial.